mayeral/iota-sdk/README.md

 **⚠️ This implementation is Work in Progress ⚠️**

-The IOTA .NET SDK is currently under active development. !!
-Its a private project!!
+The IOTA .NET SDK is currently under active development.
+Its a private project.

 ### Implementation Overview